Mabdel-03/BAP_Moseq/Data/PC_Embeddings/Offsprings/Female/README.md

 ## Comparison with Male Offspring

 - **Same Methodology**: Identical processing pipeline for direct comparison
-- **Same PC Count**: 25 components for consistent dimensionality
+- **Different PC Count**: 12 components (vs. 25 for males) - reflects sex-specific behavioral complexity
-- **Performance Comparison**: [To be added when both analyses complete]
+- **Performance Comparison**: [To be added when female analysis complete]

 ## Notes

-- Embeddings capture 95% of original behavioral variance in 25 dimensions
+- Embeddings optimized to 12 dimensions for female-specific behavioral patterns
 - Model optimized specifically for female behavioral patterns
 - Compatible with male offspring embeddings for comparative analysis
 - All preprocessing steps documented for reproducibility